- Search The Registry

 On this date in 1800, Nat Turner, a Black slave, abolitionist, and the leader of a Black slave revolt, was born.

 He was born on a plantation in Southampton County, Virginia.
-Turner was an influential religious leader among his slave community and became convinced that he had been chosen by God to lead his people to freedom.
+Turner was an influential religious leader in his slave community and became convinced that God had chosen him to lead his people to freedom.

 On August 21, 1831, he and five other slaves killed their master and his family and, joined by about 60 Blacks from neighboring plantations, started a general revolt.
 By August 24, white militiamen and volunteers brought the rebellion under control, but Turner was not captured for another six weeks.